 Registering to vote is easier than ever.
 Use the Secretary of State Onlive Voter Registration website to register.

-A General Municipal Election will be held in the City of Scotts Valley on Tuesday, the 6th day of November 2018 for the following:
+A Statewide General Election will be held in the City of Scotts Valley on Tuesday, November 8, 2022: Notice of Election

 Fair Political Practices Commission (FPPC) Filings